feargalr/TaxSEA/README.md

 or genera (i.e. a set of taxa such as butyrate producers) are skewed to one end of the distribution .

-Simply put, TaxSEA allows users to rapidly go from a list of species to which metabolite producers are altered, and if the findings are similar to a previously published study.
+Simply put, TaxSEA allows users to rapidly convert species/genus level changes to changes in
+- Metabolite producers
+- Disease signatures
+- Previously published associations

 Note: Although TaxSEA in principle can be applied to microbiome data from any source, the databases utilized largely cover human associated microbiomes